 "Amanda."
 I turned to her.
 "Can you please bring my lunch to the table and save me a seat?
 I'll be right there."

 "Sure."
-She nodded, before she balanced her tray in one hand, taking mine in the other.
-I couldn't help but laugh when I saw the heated glare she shot Thomas.
+She nodded and balanced her tray in one hand, taking mine in the other.
+I let out a small laugh, when I saw the heated glare she shot Thomas.
 Seeing Thomas flinching back, I knew he clearly remembered what Amanda did to him last year.